 Dogs, doggos, puppers, pups…whatever you call our canine friends Kentucky Down Under has lots of them!
 First up are the Dingoes.
 Dingoes are native to Australia and have these gorgeous orangey coats.
 Kentucky Down Under’s dingoes are purebred, which is becoming pretty rare worldwide as dingoes are being bred with domesticated dogs.
 These pups are absolutely stunning and incredible to see!

-Kentucky Down Under also rescued to two utterly stunning arctic foxes from a fur farm.
+KDU rescued to two utterly stunning arctic foxes from a fur farm.
 I had always thought that arctic foxes were all white, but that isn’t the case!
 Arctic foxes can be bred to be colorful for fur.
-I’m so happy that Kentucky Down Under was able to rescue these gorgeous foxes from being killed for at a farm.
+I’m so happy that Kentucky Down Under was able to rescue these gorgeous foxes from a gruesome fate at a fur farm.

-A visit to Kentucky Down Under isn’t complete without a visit from one of the several domesticated dogs running around the park.
+A visit to KDU isn’t complete without a visit from one of the several domesticated dogs running around the park.
 One hilarious border collie named Pretty Girl accompanied us around the property during our visit.
-Mick told us that Pretty Girl had broken a paw as a puppy and loved the attention her little cast got her.
+Mick told us that Pretty Girl broke a paw as a puppy and loved the attention her little cast got her.
 Now, she sometimes fakes a limp (in any foot, not necessarily the one she broke) to get the attention she deserves and to hitch rides on golf carts.

 Ring-tailed lemurs were one of my favorite animals growing up because of the television show Zoboomafoo.
 For those who aren’t familiar, Zooboomafoo was a PBS show where two human hosts and their lemur friend (Zooboomafoo) taught kids how to respect and care for animals.
 I watched it every single day.
 When Mick told me that Kentucky Down Under had ring-tailed lemurs, I got so excited to see a furry friend like my childhood favorite.

-Come to find out, they can be a bit territorial!
+Come to find out, lemurs can be a bit territorial!
 One female is kind of the ring leader (pun intended) of any group of lemurs.
 Kentucky Down Under has 2 female ring-tailed lemurs and it was kind of funny seeing how differently they act.
 The leader screamed, climbed on the screen, and wouldn’t take her eyes off of us.
 The other lemur just sat on a ledge and chilled out.
-It was seriously something!
 We saw them in their little heated house that’s connected to their enclosure, but they’re typically out in the outdoor area hanging out!

 “The Outback” is a big fenced in area that houses the kangaroos, wallabies, emu, cavies, and sulcata tortoises.
 The sulcata tortoises were “wintering” inside with the birds when we visited, so we weren’t able to check out their speed in the Outback.
 The cavies are one of the only animals in the park from South America (the sloth being the other), only they’re from the shrubby part.
 Cavies are kind of like giant guinea pigs with rabbit-like legs.
 Cavies natural habitat is super similar to the Australian Outback, which is why mixing them in with kangaroo, wallabies, and tortoises makes sense.